A Course of Christian Learning for Discipleship and Ministry in Today’s World, in partnership with the Baptist Union of Great Britain

 - you have been called to another ministry or role within the local church

 - you simply want to explore your faith further.

 - part of the Baptist Training Partnership – a consortium of the Baptist Colleges and Regional Associations and the Baptist Union of Great Britain

-- a three year modular course leading to the Certificate of Bristol Baptist College in which students build up a portfolio of learning
+- a three year modular course leading to a Certificate from Bristol Baptist College, in which students build up a portfolio of learning

 - a course approved by the Baptist Union of Great Britain for those seeking to become locally recognised Pastors or Preachers.

 - a flexible course which means that modules completed at other Baptist Colleges or equivalent modules from other institutions can be credited towards the final portfolio.
 EMD is also open to those who are interested in attending single modules only

 - a manageable course at Access level, consisting of attendance at the College on 8 Saturdays each year (2 Saturdays per module) with 2 written assignments for each module.
 To complete the course, students must successfully complete all 12 modules.
 No previous qualifications are required